mpolimeno/sdsu-sage-tutorial-git/about.rst

-The content and code for this tutorial was  written by David Monarres under the supervision of Mike O'Sullivan and was supported by a generous grant from  San Diego State University's Presidential Leadership Fund.
+The content and code for this tutorial was  written by David Monarres under the supervision of Mike O'Sullivan and was supported by a generous grant from  San Diego State University's President's Leadership Fund.
-The tutorial  is licensed under the `Creative Commons Attribution-ShareAlike 3.0<http://creativecommons.org/licenses/by-sa/3.0/>`_ License.
+The tutorial  is licensed under the
+`Creative Commons Attribution-ShareAlike 3.01 <http://creativecommons.org/licenses/by-sa/3.0/>`_ License.
 You are free to share and to remix, but attribution should be given to the original funder and creators.
 You may add your name to the list of contributors below.

 Other contributors include:

-..Ryan Rosenbaum.
+*  Ryan Rosenbaum.